 - c.
-Parents contracting with faculty or staff for tutoring at home: If parents contract with a teacher or other staff member of an organization to tutor their child or youth in the student's home, the parent must sign and date a letter to the organization that acknowledges the following: - The tutor does not function as faculty or staff when tutoring in the student's home. - The organization has no supervision or oversight and bears no responsibility for the tutor's actions while tutoring the student.
+Faculty or staff contracting with parents for tutoring at home: If parents contract with a teacher or other staff member of an organization to tutor their child or youth in the student's home, the parent must sign and date a letter to the organization that acknowledges the following: - The tutor does not function as faculty or staff when tutoring in the student's home. - The organization has no supervision or oversight and bears no responsibility for the tutor's actions while tutoring the student.